Connect tagged stream blocks and UHD sink

 not _len_tag_key.empty(), respectively.

-#15 Updated by Sean Nowlan about 1 year ago
+#15 Updated by Sean Nowlan over 1 year ago

 Fixed to work on current master (e7ea85fb752c330de2f29ca5e666a0727be0aa51).
 I also added length tag generation to tags_demo in gr-uhd/examples/c++.
 I tested with many combinations of short and long bursts, sample rates, etc. I also included a test of gracefully canceling a burst if a new length tag shows up before the end of the previous burst (must be enabled in tag_source_demo.h).
 The smallest interval I checked was 5 microseconds on, 245 microseconds off at 10 MSps on an N200 (50 samples).
 Using a smaller sample rate for these durations caused late packets, but the standard tx_sob/tx_eob approach also caused late packets on my system.
 The largest burst length I checked was 950 ms on, 50 ms off at 5 MSps (4.75e6 samples).